bth5032/ConfigParser/README.md

 A single file can hold many different "configurations", each configuration is defined by the special tag `Name`.
 A config has a `Name` tag and is followed by a list of line seperated keys.
 When the config is loaded, you can access the values for those keys using `conf->get("KEY_NAME")`.

 Keys and values are seperated by the first instance of the `=` symbol, meaning it is not possible to have a key with that symbol, but it can be included in the value.
 Each line below the `NAME=CONFIGNAME` line is associated with `CONFIGNAME` until the first blank line or another `NAME=` tag (e.g. the start of the next config).
+A line starting with `#` is treated as a comment.

 An example config is given in `test.conf`.